This is a guide covering everything you need to know about zoom lenses.

 A zoom lens is basically a lens that can change its focal length based on its range.

-Zoom lens photography is often looked down upon since it’s incapable of producing images as sharp as their prime counterparts.
-But behind that single weakness, lies the strength of zoom lens in its versatility and simplicity.
+Zoom lens photography is often looked down upon since it’s incapable of producing images as sharp as its prime counterparts.
+But behind that single weakness, lies the strength of the zoom lens in its versatility and simplicity.